Meet Nebraska Animal Medical Center’s Veterinarians

 Dr. Forney is a member of AAHA, the AVMA, and the NVMA, where he served on the board of directors.
 He is also a past member of the Nebraska Board of Health.
 Dr. Forney currently serves as a director for the Nebraska Game and Parks Commission.

-His special interests include dentistry, dermatology, radioiodine treatment for hyperthyroid cats, and surgery.
+His special interests include nutrition, dentistry, dermatology, radioiodine treatment for hyperthyroid cats, and surgery.
 Dr. Forney enjoys spending time with his family, hunting, fishing, and speaking to various groups, schools, and organizations.
 Dr Forney and his wife, Shelley, have three sons, Adam, Eric, and Shane, and pet family members, Lexi the black Labrador retriever and Bear the Yorkshire terrier.

 Dr. Forney has attended intensive continuing education in dentistry and oral surgery at the Animal Dental Training Center (ADTC) in Baltimore, Maryland.
 Since its inception, the ADTC has offered many weekend, multi-ability level courses in dental radiology, oral pathology, oral surgery, restorations, and endodontics for general practitioners, technicians, and practitioners with a special interest in dentistry.
 The Center offers advanced Master level courses for individuals who have proficiency in dentistry.
 In addition to its regular schedule of courses, the ADTC has hosted the American College of Veterinary Surgeon’s Arlington, Virginia, wet lab in dentistry and provides yearly mock preparatory examinations to help candidates prepare for taking the dental specialty boards.